-285 2.2 Limit of deconvolution analysis
+2.2 Limit of deconvolution analysis

 Obviously, the recursive simplification stops when the result is a singlet.
-But the ability of multiplet deconvolution to find unresolved coupling makes that simply testing the presence of only one extremum in the result of a simplification step could miss unresolved coupling constants (see §3.2).
-Testing values down to 1 Hz seems to be a good compromise for standard 1D H spectra.
-Note that sub-linewidth coupling constants should be used with great care and only to facilitate the process of a

-- 290 structure elucidation process.
-They should not be used as sole argument for any key interpretation.
-Indeed, the behavior of the deconvolution has not been studied sufficiently to provide a general and safe limit as to how far out it can be carried.
-A rigorous analysis of unresolved structures would involve a process taking, among other elements, the lineshape found in other multiplet into account.
+However, the ability of multiplet deconvolution to find unresolved coupling means that simply testing the presence of only one extremum in the result of a simplification step could miss unresolved coupling constants (see Sect.
+3.2).
+Testing values down to 1 Hz seems to be a good compromise for standard 1DH spectra.
+Note that sublinewidth coupling constants should be used with great care and only to facilitate the process of a structure elucidation process.
+They should not be used as the sole argument for any key interpretation.
+Indeed, the behaviour of the deconvolution has not been studied sufficiently to provide a general and safe limit as to how far out it can be carried.
+A rigorous analysis of unresolved structures would involve a process taking, among other elements, the line shape found in other multiplets into account.
 When a candidate structure is available, predictable long-range coupling constants should be considered.
-Depending on the priority of the application, one may favor safety over ambition and decide to ignore any unresolved structure - 295 in a "fully automated" mode.
+Depending on the priority of the application, one may favour safety over ambition and decide to ignore any unresolved structure in a "fully automated" mode.
 Pushing the limit of multiplet analysis could be a user-triggered operation providing visualization tools to assess the validity of the results and correct them if necessary.